 Where a fraud or similar fault finding was not made in the determination upon which the request for a hearing is based, the ALJ, in deciding whether a case presents a true issue of fraud or similar fault requiring formal resolution, must carefully distinguish between that issue and ordinary symptom evaluation issues.
 See HALLEX I-1-3-15 B.

 C. Considering Evidence from Another Claim(s) File

-Evidence from another claim filed by the claimant (or any third party on the claimant's behalf) is admissible for the purpose of deciding the issue of fraud or similar fault.
+Evidence from another claim filed by the claimant (or any third party on the claimant's behalf) may be considered for the purpose of deciding the issue of fraud or similar fault.
 When evidence from an earlier claim is to be considered in a current case, the claimant must be given an opportunity to examine and contest the evidence, including the opportunity to call a third party as a witness.
 See HALLEX I-2-1-35 B.

 If the ALJ intends to reopen the prior claim based on an issue of fraud or similar fault, see instructions in HALLEX I-2-9-65.